Archangel676/Terminal-Snake-Game/README.md

 # Terminal Snake Game (Using C++)
-A classic snake game make in C++ which is playable in a PowerShell or terminal window, diplayed using ASCII characters.
+A classic snake game made in C++ which is playable in a PowerShell or terminal window, displayed using ASCII characters.

 This repository contains a simple Snake game created for educational purposes.